 The abbreviations database emerged from the making of the "Chronology of the 20th and 21st Centuries" database.
 This database is still a work in progress.
 In particular, the original names of many of the abbreviations have yet to be confirmed.
-Users should feel free to contact us if they notice any mistakes.
+Users should feel free to contact us if they notice any inaccuracies.

 In spite of the utmost care taken in constructing these databases, we cannot be certain that all mistakes, including incorrect or omitted words, have been eliminated.
 We do not assume any responsibility for trouble caused through the use of these databases.
 Nevertheless, in order to improve the quality of the data provided, we would be very grateful for any information regarding inadequacies that users may notice.